nex3/marmalade/doc/api.7.md

 *Error Codes*: 404

 Gets the package object for a given package, including *all* versions of that package. `package` should be the name of the package.

-Returns the package object, with all its versions.
+If you only need a single version, `/v1/packages/:package/:version` is a better choice.

 The response will have a 404 status if the package doesn't exist.

+### GET /v1/packages/:package/:version

+*Parameters*: `package`, `version`

+*Response*: `package`

+*Error Codes*: 404

+Gets the package object for a given package with a single version of that package. `package` should be the name of the package.

+The response will have a 404 status if the package doesn't exist or doesn't have the given version.

 ### POST /v1/packages